yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 release tag as strings.
 Some projects number the bundle and the tag differently
 - SMCAMDProcessor ships bundle 1.0.1 in release 0.7.2f1 - so treat it as a prompt to look, not as a verdict.

+## The guided path

+`setup.py` asks a short series of numbered questions and calls `build.py` with the answers.
+Where the running system can say something useful - that this is a laptop, that the CPU is Kaby Lake, that the board is an HP - it appears beside the question as `detected` and marks its row in the list.

+It is never preselected.
+Detection can be wrong, and a wrong answer that arrives already ticked is one nobody rechecks, so the person always types a number.

+`detect.py` reads the machine through commands that ship with the OS - PowerShell CIM on Windows, `lspci` and sysfs on Linux, `system_profiler` and `sysctl` on macOS - so it needs no dependencies and no admin rights.
+Run it on its own to see what it found.

+Its CPU rule stays quiet unless it is sure.
+A four-digit Intel SKU normally names its generation with the first digit, so 2600K is 2nd generation; Ice Lake mobile breaks that, and 1065G7 is 10th.
+10th generation mobile then covers two architectures, and the G suffix is what separates Ice Lake from Comet Lake.
+Everything outside the rules it knows - Xeon, Pentium, first generation Core, Core Ultra, Apple silicon - returns nothing rather than a guess.

 ## Building